KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 Ganyu E does not have ICD.

 **Evidence:**
 [YouTube](https://youtu.be/NTwGHl6XA8I) - Ganyu equipped with Sacrificial Bow.
-Applied 2U of pyro to the Fatui Agent using Bennett's skill.
-Used Ganyu skill twice using Sac Bow passive, both hits melted.
+Applied 2U of Pyro to the Fatui Agent using Bennett's Skill.
+Used Ganyu Skill twice using Sac Bow passive, both hits melted.
 First damage instance appears at frame 455, second at frame 530 => 1.25 seconds between damage, which is less than the standard 2.5 seconds.

 **Significance:**
-Provides evidence for "ICD: None" on TCL for Ganyu's skill.
+Provides evidence for "ICD: None" on TCL for Ganyu's Skill.

 ### Ganyu’s Trail of Qilin can taunt every enemy in the game that is not considered a boss monster